The Bankrate promise

 How to tell if a bad credit loan is right for you

-A lower credit score means you’ll pay more in interest — and a higher monthly payment — and some lenders charge hidden fees that increase borrowing costs even more.
-And, depending on the repayment period you receive, you could spend a fortune on interest unless you’re able to pay the loan off early.
+A lower credit score means you’ll pay more in interest — and a higher monthly payment.
+Depending on the repayment period you receive, you could spend a fortune on interest unless you’re able to pay the loan off early.

 Alternatives to a bad credit personal loan